Machu Picchu: Preservation

 In 1981, Peru declared an area of 325.92 km2 surrounding Machu Picchu a "Historic Sanctuary".
 In addition to the ruins, the sanctuary includes a large portion of the adjoining region, rich with the flora and fauna of the Peruvian Yungas and Central Andean wet puna ecoregions.

 Beyond its historical significance, Machu Picchu houses a diverse range of species.
 Among them are the Andean fox, puma, vizcacha, spectacled bear, and white-tailed deer.
-The sanctuary is also habitat for more than 420 bird species, notably the cock-of-the-rock and the Andean condor.
+The sanctuary is also a habitat for more than 420 bird species, such as the cock-of-the-rock and the Andean condor.
 The area hosts over 550 tree species across 74 families, including ferns, gymnosperms, and palms.

 In 1983, UNESCO designated Machu Picchu a World Heritage Site, describing it as "a masterpiece of art, urbanism, architecture and engineering" and "a unique testimony" of the Inca civilization, with the inscription covering both the archaeological complex and its surrounding landscape.